-To suggest a documentation improvement, or to point out a function or component that is poorly documented or completely undocumented, submit an issue along with the url or function / class name or attribute that needs changing along with any suggested text.
+To suggest a documentation improvement, or to point out a function or component that is poorly documented or completely undocumented, submit an issue along with the url or function / class name or attribute that needs changing along with any suggested text if you have any.

+Write your own feature

-To write your own feature, you are welcome to, but if it's a one off and you're not already familiar with VTK, then you're probably better off just to request it.
+You are welcome to this, but if it's a one off and you're not already familiar with VTK, then you're probably better off just to request it.
 The learning curve for VTK is steep, and the internals of vtkplotlib are pretty unorganized.
 But if you're determined then don't let me stop you.
 One day I'll get round to documenting all the core base classes used to add new features, but until then, feel free to ping me bwoodsend@gmail.com first for guidance.
 I have a few features half-prepped hidden away and unexposed so you may not need to start from scratch.

 If you do know VTK, then you may find it easier to write a pure VTK proof of concept script and I'll handle the rest.
+Please don't waste time trying to re-implement a particular piece of API such as color="string" arguments - there are base classes and internal methods for doing these which I can link up in seconds.